blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/advanced.md

 When *use.platform.default.docker.host* is set to true (the default value) *and* ${solution_name} is running on Windows, ${solution_name} overrides only the DOCKER_HOST value (setting it to "npipe:////./pipe/docker_engine").

-To use system properties which are normally set using java -D, and if you are calling ${solution_name} from ${detect_product_name}, you must put the properties in a file; for example, mydockerproperties.properties, and use:

-    --detect.docker.passthrough.system.properties.path=mydockerproperties.properties

-to point ${solution_name} to those property settings.

 ### Running ${detect_product_name} on a project directory that exists within a Docker image